AccelByte/ags-extend-sdk-mcp-server/README.md

 ### 5. Verify Connection
 Once Cursor restarts, you should see the Extend SDK MCP server available in your AI assistant.
 You can test it by asking the AI to:
-- Search for available commands: "Search for commands related to 'hello'"
+- Search functions: "Search for functions related to 'user'"
-- Get command details: "Describe the 'hello' command in the 'demo' namespace"
+- Get struct details: "Describe the 'User@iam' struct"
-- Execute commands: "Run the hello command with name 'World'"
+- Get function details: "Describe the 'AdminCreateUser@iam' function"